 In June 1988, the company presented Act 1 of each of Julius Caesar by Handel, and La Traviata by Verdi under the direction of Mary Louise Ambler.
 The venue was the Belmont 16 foot club, and it was sponsored by Lake Macquarie Music Society.

-In October 1988 Hunter Opera presented The Magic Flute at Newcastle City Hall.
+In October 1988 Hunter Opera presented The Magic Flute at Civic Theatre, Newcastle.
 It gained major funding from both Lake Macquarie and Newcastle’s Bicentennial committees.
 Conducted by Neil Flottman, and directed by John Sienczuk, this production won CONDA awards for: the Commonwealth Bank Award for Outstanding Achievement in Newcastle Theatre , Best Production, Best Lighting Design- James Jablonski.

 There followed a busy nine years under the helm of president Colleen Potts.
 1989 saw productions of Menotti’s The Telephone, and scenes from Humperdink’s Hansel & Gretel and Strauss’s Die Fledermaus.
 Venue was Warners Bay Hall.
 May and June 1990 saw a production of Die Fledermaus conducted by John Kellaway, and directed by Frank Oakes at The Griffith Duncan Theatre.
 Dancers from Marie Walton-Mahon Dance Academy added to the great success of this production.